lsv-eu/laravel-rivers/docs/terminology.md

 ### Rapid
 An uninterruptible sequence of ripples

-### Dam
+### Bridge
-Anything that halts a river from flowing temporarily.
+Anything that halts a raft from proceeding temporarily.

 - Timed delay
 - Waiting for data to change